1-877-929-7245

 Day 10 - Aboard the spectacular Rauma Railway

 Ahead of us today is a picturesque journey by rail, road and ferry to beautiful Geiranger.
-Leaving Trondheim by train, we wind past pretty villages and hamlets to Dombås, where we change trains for a journey along the stunning Rauma Railway.
+Leaving Trondheim by train, we wind past pretty villages and hamlets to Dombås where we change trains for a journey along the stunning Rauma Railway.

-Considered one of Norway's most beautiful train lines, the route glides beside azure rivers and emerald forests before the vistas become even more spectacular.
+Considered one of Norway's most beautiful train lines, the scenic route glides beside azure rivers and emerald forests before the vistas become even more spectacular.
 After crossing the 100-year-old Kylling Bridge, we pause to admire the Verma waterfall before entering the Romsdalen Valley.
 Here, we marvel at the majesty of nature, including the Trollveggen, or Troll Wall, Europe's tallest vertical rock face.

 Includes